felixlopz/hubrise-test-task/content/apps/woocommerce/en/troubleshooting.md

 ![401 errors in WooCommerce Bridge](./images/015-woocommerce-401-errors.png)

-There are two common causes for 401 errors:
+There are three common causes for 401 errors:

 ### API Key Removed